 Something Interesting:

 Ancient astronomers recognised that five “stars” moved quickly and predictably across the night sky.
-These stars were monitored and tracked and are now recognised as the five planets visible to the naked eye: Mercury, Venus, Mars, Jupiter and Saturn.
+These stars were monitored and tracked and are now known as the five planets visible to the naked eye: Mercury, Venus, Mars, Jupiter and Saturn.

 Get More Stargazing Tips